CloudSnorkel/cdk-github-runners/API.md

 - *Type:* <a href="#@cloudsnorkel/cdk-github-runners.IImageBuilder">IImageBuilder</a>
 - *Default:* image builder with `CodeBuildRunner.LINUX_X64_DOCKERFILE_PATH` as Dockerfile

-Provider running an image to run inside CodeBuild with GitHub runner pre-configured.
+Image builder for CodeBuild image with GitHub runner pre-configured.

 A user named `runner` is expected to exist with access to Docker-in-Docker.